catamphetamine/webpack-isomorphic-tools/README.md

 #### .populate(webpack_configuration)

-Adds the necessary asset module loaders (if specified) and plugins into the supplied Webpack configuration.
+Adds the necessary asset module loaders (if specified) and plugins to the supplied Webpack configuration.

 #### .server(project_path, callback)